Polk County, Florida: Services

-Polk County Historical & Genealogical Library
+Polk County Historical and Genealogical Library

 History

-The Polk County Historical & Genealogical Library was established in 1937.
-It opened to the public in January 1940.
-The library was first located in the office of the County Attorney and its holdings were all housed in a metal bookcase.
-Since then the library has been housed in several different locations within the old Polk County Courthouse.
-In 1968 the library hired its first full-time employee.
-By 1974 the library added a second employee and was moved to a new location on Hendry Street.
-In 1987 the library relocated back to the 1908 Courthouse.
+The Polk County Historical and Genealogical Library was established in 1937, and opened to the public in January 1940.
+The library was first located in the office of the county attorney and its holdings were all housed in a metal bookcase.
+Since then, the library has been housed in different locations within the old Polk County Courthouse.
+In 1968, the library hired its first full-time employee.
+In 1974, the library added a second employee and was moved to a new location on Hendry Street.
+In 1987, the library relocated back to the 1908 Courthouse.

-It was renovated during a ten-year process that included expansion to take over and adapt all three floors of the eastern wing of the Courthouse.
+It was renovated during a 10-year process, incorporating all three floors of the eastern wing of the courthouse.
 As of 2013, the library is located in the east wing of the historical courthouse in Bartow.
-It is governed by the Polk County Board of County Commissioners (BoCC) and administered by the Neighborhood Services Department and the Leisure of Services Division.
-The library holds one of the largest genealogical and historical collections in the Southeast United States.
+It is governed by the Polk County Board of County Commissioners and administered by the Neighborhood Services Department and the Leisure Services Division.
+The library holds one of the largest genealogical and historical collections in the Southeastern United States.

 Collections and services

-The Polk County Historical & Genealogical Library holds more than 40,000 items in its collection.
-The collection includes books, microfilm, and periodicals that include information about the history and genealogy of the entire eastern United States.
+The Polk County Historical and Genealogical Library holds more than 40,000 items in its collection, which includes books, microfilm, and periodicals with information about the history and genealogy of the entire Eastern United States.
 The selection of materials related to the history of Polk County contains local newspapers dated back to 1881, aerial photography to 1938, city directories to 1925 and property tax rolls to 1882.
 Four full-time staff members are available for assistance at the library.
 The library also offers local obituary searches and basic looks-ups via email.